How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 - Use vibration-damping mounts to reduce structure-borne noise.

-- Place the pump strategically to minimize noise disturbance.
+- Position the pump strategically to minimize noise disturbance.

-- Seal and insulate pipes to prevent sound transmission through the building structure.
+- Seal and insulate pipes to stop sound spreading through the structure of the house.

-Build a sound barrier between the pump and living spaces.
+Build a sound barrier between the pump and living areas.